- HEG.MGT.001 Course Description

 This course provides an overview and motivation for the use of qualitative and quantitative research methods, including observation, interviewing, questionnaires and surveys, and the use of case studies.
-This course will provide students with the necessary background in research methods to carry out different kinds of research during their graduate studies, but also to be able to recognize in the future what makes good research, whether this is in journalism, social and economic reporting, industry, politics and academia.
+This course will provide students with the necessary background in research methods to carry out different kinds of research during their graduate studies, but also be able to recognize in the future what makes good research, whether this is in journalism, social and economic reporting, industry, politics, and academia.

 This course presents the process of research from the inception of a purpose statement or research thesis through to the writing up of a report or essay.
 Through exposure to different research methods, students will learn which method is appropriate for the research questions and/or hypotheses they generate.

 The class will be primarily hands-on with students formulating their own topics and ideas for the course.
 During the course, they will design a research plan, and begin the work on their own essay or thesis.
 This course may serve as the first step in formulating the topic, purpose, and research method for their thesis.
 At the end of this course, students should have a fully developed research plan and will be assigned a thesis advisor to oversee their thesis project.
 The course brings students to examine the why and what for of research by reading up on different theories and methods.
 This will include qualitative and quantitative methods, mixed methods, as well as inductive vs. deductive inquiry.
 In addition, students will learn to recognize research integrity and validity, formulate research questions and hypotheses, and develop the design for a thesis or report, as well as how to conduct a literature review and prepare an annotated bibliography.